 4. Come up with specific actions that help reproduce successful times or remove barriers

 Simple as it sounds, the fact that something other than “more time” might spur my song writing was a revelation.
-Finding more time right now would be like getting blood from a stone, so I need to get more out of the time I have.
+Finding more feels like getting blood from a stone, so I need to get more out of the time I have.

-One specific action will be to mix up my reading a bit more.
-As fond as I have become of non-fiction – like, er, Switch – in recent years, I need to get back to reading more poetry and fiction.
+One specific action I’ve taken is to mix up my reading a bit more.
+As fond as I have become of non-fiction – like, er, Switch – in recent years, I needed to get back to reading more poetry and fiction.

 So, that’s it.
-I’ve served myself up as a guinea pig here with the hope that you will see how very easy and yet incredibly useful this exercise can be.
+I’ve served myself up as a guinea pig here with the hope that you will see how very easy and yet incredibly useful this exercise can be for achieving goals.
 Give it a try, and please comment to let me know how it turns out.